alex-alx/PowerMeter-SDM220-MQTT-ESP8266-MCU1.0-/README.md

 1. MCU 1.0 /esp8266 module.
 2. RS485 TTL Modbus module.
-3. Logic level converter 3.3V to 5V Module.
+3. Logic level converter 4 channel (3.3V to 5V) Module.
 4. Raspberry PI with Node-Red and MQTT broker.
 Visualisation nodeRed dashboard

 Code is reading all available modbus information from the PowerMeter.